slexisvn/query_engine/docs/06-scale/46-workers-and-shared-memory.md

 ## Exercises

+### Understand

+Two threads hold typed-array views over the same SharedArrayBuffer.
+Does creating the second view copy the data or make writes private?

+### Practice

-1. Run the CLI from `dist/index.cli.js` and again from the per-file build, and compare the `[parallel]` line.
+1. **Extend (optional).** Run the CLI from `dist/index.cli.js` and again from the per-file build, and compare the `[parallel]` line.
 Then patch the `catch (_)` in a copy of the bundle to log the error, and confirm the module it cannot find.

-2. Print `loader.memory.buffer.byteLength` before and after `enableParallel()`.
+2. **Observe.** Print `loader.memory.buffer.byteLength` before and after `enableParallel()`.
 Set `QE_WASM_REGION_SIZE` to 1 MiB and re-measure.
 Does any query get slower?

-3. Run a grouped aggregate with `QE_SAB_COLUMNS=1` and instrument `encodeForTransport` to report the buffer count before and after the retry.
+3. **Extend (optional).** Run a grouped aggregate with `QE_SAB_COLUMNS=1` and instrument `encodeForTransport` to report the buffer count before and after the retry.
 Explain the 238 in terms of how `columnAllocator` allocates.

-4. Find the group count at which the combine phase moves from the main thread to the workers, by bisecting `QE_PARALLEL_COMBINE_MIN_GROUPS` against a query with a known number of groups.
+4. **Observe.** Find the group count at which the combine phase moves from the main thread to the workers, by bisecting `QE_PARALLEL_COMBINE_MIN_GROUPS` against a query with a known number of groups.
 Time both sides of the boundary.

-5. Force a partial-aggregate spill by setting `QE_AGG_SPILL_GROUPS` to something small, and confirm the results are unchanged.
+5. **Extend (optional).** Force a partial-aggregate spill by setting `QE_AGG_SPILL_GROUPS` to something small, and confirm the results are unchanged.
 Then read `readPartialSpill` and explain why the combine phase can still run one partition per worker.

+### Hints and expected observations

+Neither.
+Both views refer to shared bytes.
+Read-only conventions and synchronization are required where writes occur; a new view is not ownership isolation.

 ## Recap